So here’s the backstory of how I ended up on The Ricki Lake Show.

 On Saturday night I received an email with flight details.
 As I looked over the itinerary I noticed they had booked a flight from Memphis to LA with a connection in Charlotte.

-Now for the geographically challenged, LA is about a five hour direct flight due west from Memphis, but Charlotte is a two hour flight east from Memphis, which meant I would spend an extra FOUR HOURS on a plane each way.
+For the geographically challenged, LA is about a five hour direct flight due west from Memphis, but Charlotte is a two hour flight east from Memphis, which meant I would spend an extra FOUR HOURS on a plane each way.
 This was the worst connection I’d ever seen.
-Imagine traveling two hours in the wrong direction then two hours back to where you started, then five more hours to where you’re going.
+Imagine traveling two hours in the wrong direction then two hours back to where you started, then four more hours to where you’re going.
 Plus the flight home was a red eye, that’s about an eight hour overnight flight plus a layover.
 I’m ok with flying, but all things being equal, I’d rather not spend an extra 8 hours on a plane in a 36 hour period if at all possible.
 I was really dreading this big time.

 Lesson #1 Always ask for a direct flight.